-In this programme, students will explore urban challenges, complexity and change, drawing primarily on the case of Amsterdam and comparative cities beyond.
-They will gain a deeper understanding of the dynamics of urban life.
-This includes the systems structuring and shaping the city, how these are experienced between different identities, and how these should be questioned, contested, and built upon for more equitable and sustainable urban futures.
+This course will equip students with a deeper understanding of the dynamics of urban life, exploring some of the most pressing challenges, complexities and changes facing modern cities.
+Drawing primarily on the case of Amsterdam and comparative cases beyond, students will learn about the systems structuring and shaping the city, how these are experienced between different identities, and how these should be questioned, contested, and built upon for more equitable and sustainable urban futures.

 Mode of instruction: | On-campus (3 weeks) |